robertguss/canvas-programmatic-api-docs/canvas_api_resources/e_portfolios.md

 **Scope:** `url:PUT|/api/v1/eportfolios/:eportfolio_id/restore`

 Restore an ePortfolio back to active that was previously deleted.
-Only available to admins who can moderate\_user\_content.
+Only available to admins who can moderate_user_content.

 Returns an [ePortfolio](#eportfolio) object.

-***
+---

 This documentation is generated directly from the Canvas LMS source code, available [on Github](https://github.com/instructure/canvas-lms).